 Specific Changes in the FDA Nutrition Label Requirements

 Specifically, the new FDA nutrition label requirements amend the former statutes that regulate labeling for products targeted for children under four years of age, as well as pregnant and lactating women.
-The new requirements also revise the appearance and format of each product’s nutrition facts label.
+The new requirements also revise the appearance and format of each product’s label.

 Although these statutes actually went into effect for larger companies on January 1 of this year, the government gave these manufacturers another year, given the COVID-19 pandemic and its resultant shutdowns in several regions of the US.